superdev3/MiniProjects/README.md

 **Why was this created?**

 > The reason for the creation of this truly small project is that I saw a YouTube Short showing this library and its commands.
 This project was to test the library.
 I felt that its useful to upload and show others.

+## Ip Address Geo Locator

+**How to use:**
+> You can run the IP Address Geo Locator file and it will open a terminal window.
+After it has been run, it will ask you for an `IpV4 Address` to trace.
+Press enter and you should see the general public information about the IP address.
+This includes City, Region, Country, Location, Time zone, ASN and Google Maps Link to Geolocation.
+The Geolocation is not accurate but is most likely to be in the right country.
+To end the program you can press the little `x` in the top right of the window, or you can press `ALT + F4`.

+**How does it work?**

+> After receiving the input, the program sends a Get HTTPS request to ``https://ipinfo.io/` (Example: https://ipinfo.io/{ip_address}/json).
+Then it uses F Strings to print the information to the terminal.
+Then this repeats.

+**Why was this created?**

+> There is no direct reason for the creation of this project.
+However, this was strongly inspired by Spelis (https://github.com/Spelis/simple/blob/main/geolocator/main.py) who is my friend and is aware and consented to this being refactored and uploaded to my Github.